HamzaMa96/Smoke-Detection-IOT/README.md

 The dataset is nearly 60.000 readings long.
 The sample rate is 1Hz for all sensors.
 To keep track of the data, a UTC timestamp is added to every sensor reading.

 # Features
-UTC: Time Stamp
+UTC: Time Stamp<br>
-Temperature: Air Temperature
+Temperature: Air Temperature<br>
-Humidity%: Air Humidity
+Humidity%: Air Humidity<br>
-TVOC[ppb]: Total Volatile Organic Compounds; measured in parts per billion eCO2[ppm]: co2 equivalent concentration; calculated from different values like TVCO Raw H2: raw molecular hydrogen; not compensated (Bias, temperature, etc.)
+TVOC[ppb]: Total Volatile Organic Compounds; measured in parts per billion<br>
+eCO2[ppm]: co2 equivalent concentration; calculated from different values like TVCO<br>
+Raw H2: raw molecular hydrogen; not compensated (Bias, temperature, etc.)<br>
-Raw Ethanol: raw ethanol gas
+Raw Ethanol: raw ethanol gas<br>
-Pressure[hPa]: Air Pressure
+Pressure[hPa]: Air Pressure<br>
 PM1.0: particulate matter size < 1.0 µm (PM1.0).
-1.0 µm < 2.5 µm (PM2.5)
+1.0 µm < 2.5 µm (PM2.5)<br>
 PM2.5: particulate matter size < 1.0 µm (PM1.0).
-1.0 µm < 2.5 µm (PM2.5)
+1.0 µm < 2.5 µm (PM2.5)<br>
 NC0.5: Number concentration of particulate matter.
-This differs from PM because NC gives the actual number of particles in the air
+This differs from PM because NC gives the actual number of particles in the air<br>
 NC1.0: Number concentration of particulate matter.
-This differs from PM because NC gives the actual number of particles in the air
+This differs from PM because NC gives the actual number of particles in the air<br>
 Number concentration of particulate matter.
-This differs from PM because NC gives the actual number of particles in the air
+This differs from PM because NC gives the actual number of particles in the air<br>
-CNT: Sample counter.
+CNT: Sample counter.<br>
-Fire Alarm: Ground truth is "1" if a fire is there.
+Fire Alarm: Ground truth is "1" if a fire is there.<br>